vestefano/api_poc/README.md

 python seeder_script.py
 ```

-When the seeder finishes, a list will appear with the username and password data of each user that I created, as shown
+When the seeder finishes, a list will appear with the username and password data of each user that it was created, as shown
 below:
 ```bash
 {'id': 63, 'username': 'sadmouse851', 'password': 'spoon'}